-In the Fall of 1986, while attending Sniper School, 1st Battalion 2nd Marines was training to become the first Marine unit to receive the designation “Special Operations Capable.”
+In the Fall of 1986, while attending Sniper School, 1st Battalion 2nd Marines was training to become the first Marine unit to earn the designation “Special Operations Capable”.
 This training prepared the unit for their deployment to the Mediterranean with the 24th MAU (SOC) where L/Cpl.
 Galli was aboard the USS Guadalcanal.
-Due to situations taking place during the Iran-Iraq War the USS Guadalcanal was dispatched to this area to support the US Naval Operations in and around the Arabian Gulf.
-It was at this time select Marines from Battalion Landing Team 1/2 were flown from Diego Garcia back to Camp Lejeune to form Marine Air Ground Task Force 2-88 (MAGTF) which was redeployed aboard the USS Trenton for a return trip to the Gulf to Escort Kuwaiti Oil Tankers to and from the Gulf region.
+Due to situations taking place during the Iran Iraq War the USS Guadalcanal was dispatched to this area to support the US Naval Operations in and around the Arabian Gulf.
+It was at this time select Marines from Battalion Landing Team 1/2 were flown from Diego Garcia back to Camp Lejeune to form Marine Air Ground Task Force 2-88 (MAGTF) which was redeployed aboard the USS Trenton for a return trip to the Gulf in order to Escort Kuwaiti Oil Tankers to and from the Gulf region.